 Notwithstanding the preceding paragraph, Dominion Energy Utah shall not be responsible for any costs associated with an authorized City project that are not attributable to Dominion Energy Utah’s Facilities in the Streets.
-All such costs that are attributable to the location of facilities or property of utilities and other franchisees within a right of way, but not attributable to any particular entity shall be allocated among all utilities or other persons whose facilities or property are subject to Relocation due to an authorized City project.
+Subject to the cost division provisions of the Tariff, all such costs that are attributable to the location of facilities or property of utilities and other franchisees within a right of way, but not attributable to any particular entity shall be allocated among all utilities or other persons whose facilities or property are subject to Relocation due to an authorized City project.